-School is out, the pools are open and the days stretch on forever.
-It’s going to be nothing but picnics, beaches, days in the park, and family road trips.
-(And, you know, probably a stress-inducing day camp pick-up schedule, but let’s not talk about that.)
+School is out, the pools and parks are open, and we’re grateful once again for those long days that stretch on forever.
+It’s going to be nothing but picnics, beaches, days in the park, and (hopefully) family road trips.
+(And maybe even a stress-inducing day camp pick-up schedule, but let’s not talk about that.)